 Shupe wrote why she had chosen each book for the list.
 Here’s what she said about Sugar Moon:

 Set in the Philippines in the early 1900s, this richly layered romance is filled with vivid details of a location not often found in historical romance—including a historical baseball game!
 The hero, Ben, is suffering from what we now know as PTSD from the war, and he struggles with his self-worth.
 When he meets the fiercely independent schoolteacher Allegra, their chemistry turns this into a heart-tugging and wonderful journey of redemption.

 Yes, that’s a proposal scene!
 There are two baseball scenes, both related to courtship, in Sugar Moon because Ben is a dedicated player—and fortunately his sister has already brought the game to the hacienda.
-Everyone comes out to see if Ben can win his lady’s hand with runs.
-Read more excerpts from the novel here, or order it on Amazon today!
+Everyone comes out to see if Ben can win his lady’s hand with athletic prowess.

 But it may surprise you to know why she asked me of all people.
 It’s not because I know so much about the history of football…though, did you know that it was a native Ohioan who threw the first legal forward pass in football in 1906?
 It was incomplete.
 (That’s the problem with passing, according to one of my co-coaches, Hef: only three things can happen, and two of them are bad.)